 - Dental care, lip balm, lotion, sunscreen

 - Personal cosmetics and toiletries (Q-tips, deodorant, feminine products, etc.)

 - Tissues, toilet paper, travel size wet wipes

 - Towel, washcloth (if recommended)

 - Prescription medication (kept in the pharmacy bottle and packed in your carry-on)

 - Over-the-counter drugs (pain reliever, Cipro, motion sickness medication, etc.)

 - A written copy of your prescription in case you lose the medication and need a refill

-- Small first-aid supplies (We’ll have a team medical kit, but you may want to bring antiseptic, band aids, etc.)
+- Small first-aid supplies (We’ll have a team medical kit, but you may want to bring antiseptic, a few band aids, etc.)